Christine Abernathy(Click here for classes)

 Balwinder Kaur(Click here for classes)

-Prior to Aptina, Balwinder was at T-Mobile where she worked on Android Applications, and Android Internals.
+Balwinder is a Senior Member, Technical Staff at Aptina Imaging, working on the Aptina Camera Software Stack, and Automotive Software Stacks.
+She has been working with the Android Camera Stack since 2011.
+She also participates in the GENIVI and W3C working groups related to connected cars.
+Prior to Aptina, she was at T-Mobile where she worked on Android applications and Android internals.
 She graduated with a MS in Computer Technology from the Indian Institute of Technology.
-Outside of work, she spends time with her two rambunctious boys, and does art and crafts with six year olds.
+Outside of work, she spends time with her two rambunctious boys, and being an assistant coach for a Junior First Lego League team.

 Christian Kurzke(Click here for classes)

 Christian is Developer Advocate for Google TV.
 He is also an open source enthusiast, committer in the Eclipse Foundation and has been working at the intersection of Linux and Java since the early 90s.
 Prior to Google, Christian worked in Motorola's Mobile Phone and Set-Top Box divisions.
 Before that, Christian was at SUN working on Java for Embedded Systems.
 He holds a Dipl.
 Inf. degree from University Erlangen, Germany, and an MBA from Santa Clara University.